nasa/CrisisMappingToolkit/README.md

   Neighbor Search, and more.
 - Algorithms to determine **flood extent from SAR data**, such as histogram thresholding and active contour.
+- Algorithms to detect water and clouds in LANDSAT images.
 - Various helpful utilities, such as:
     - An **improved visualization UI**, with a drop down menu of layers similar to the EE javascript playground.